gipplab/cl-osa/README.md

 ### Configuration

-If your MongoDB instance runs not on localhost or a port other than 27017, or if you plan to use a different Wikidata SPARQL host, create a config.properties file inside your main resources folder.
+If your MongoDB instance does NOT run on localhost or runs on a port other than 27017, or if you plan to use a different Wikidata SPARQL host, create a config.properties file inside your main resource folder.

 Standard configuration is the following: